museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![login_attempts](https://i.imgur.com/cO6zhYz.png)

-Okay so we have numbers ranging from 1402641415-1597006651 or higher.
+Okay, so we have numbers ranging from 1402641415-1597006651 or higher.

-These timestamps are epochs, we will need to convert these to a human readable time format.
+These timestamps are epochs.
+We will need to convert these to a human-readable time format.

 ![epoch-to-human](https://i.imgur.com/zWk8cli.png)

-Great, so it looks like 15XXXXXXX is from year 2020, let's try showing only values of login_attempts from lower values, let's say 1400000000.
+Great, so it looks like 15XXXXXXX is from year 2020.
+Let's try showing only values of login_attempts from lower values.
+Let's say 1400000000.

 `select * from login_attempts where time <= 1400000000`